-Membership is obtained by purchasing a lot within Ponderosa Estates, and with it comes the obligation for dues and assessments to pay the expenses of the community club.
-Membership rights include use of the clubhouse (which can be reserved for private functions), swimming pool and other commonly-owned facilities.
+In 1968 the Articles of Incorporation were amended, and the name was changed to Ponderosa Community Club, Inc. to pass responsibility for the community owned property from the developer to the lot owners.
+Membership is obtained by purchasing a lot within Ponderosa Estates, and with it comes the obligation for dues and assessments to pay the expenses of the Community Club and the obligation to become an informed voter.
+Membership rights include use of the Clubhouse (which can be reserved for private functions), the swimming pool, and other community-owned facilities.

-From 1968 to the present, the club has been governed by a board of five volunteer Trustees elected by the membership.
+From 1968 to the present, the Club has been governed by a board of five volunteer Trustees elected from the membership by the membership.
 The Board of Trustees elects the President, Vice-President, Director of Operations, Treasurer and Secretary.
-Governing documents are the Articles of Incorporation, the Bylaws, the Operating Procedures, and Rules and Regulations.
+Governing documents are the Articles of Incorporation, the Bylaws, the Operating Procedures, and Rules & Regulations.

 PONDEROSA COMMUNITY CLUB, INC. RULES GOVERNING USE OF ROADS AND MOTORIZED VEHICLES

 - All traffic signs shall be obeyed.

 - The speed limit on all Ponderosa roads is 15 m.p.h.

 - Parking shall be prohibited on all Ponderosa roads and cul-de-sacs at all times.
 Vehicles will be towed at the owner’s expense.
 Members can report a violation to the office.

 - No motorized vehicles (including but not limited to snowmobiles) are allowed in greenbelts or park.

 - Sledding of any king is prohibited on all roads and behind vehicles in the Ponderosa.